A McCool Whitehead type theorem for finitely generated subgroups of $\mathsf{Out}(F_n)$

 When $H$ is cyclic we define $Out'(H)=Out(H)$, which is cyclic of order 2 when $H$ is nontrivial.
 When $H$ is its own normalizer (i.e. $N(H)=H$) then $Out'(H)=Out(H)$.

 There is then a well defined restriction homomorphism

-Note that the kernel of $\Phi$ is the McCool group associated to $\vec K$ (see \cite{gl:mccool}).
-In this section we are interested in the image of $\Phi$, which we denote by $Ext(F_n,\vec K)$.
-Thus an element of $Ext(F_n,\vec K)$ is a tuple $(\theta_1,\cdots,\theta_N)$ of elements of $Out'(K_i)$ that {\it simultaneously extend} to an outer automorphism of $F_n$.
-In \cite{gl:random} it was shown that when $N=1$ and $K_1$ is a ``random'' subgroup of $F_n$ then $Ext(F_n,\vec K)$ is trivial.
+Note that the kernel of $\Phi$ is the McCool group $Mc(\vec K)$ (see \cite{gl:mccool} and Section~\ref{s:compare}).
+In this section we are interested in the image of $\Phi$, which we denote by $Ext(F_n;\vec K)$.
+Thus an element of $Ext(F_n;\vec K)$ is a tuple $(\theta_1,\cdots,\theta_N)$ of elements of $Out'(K_i)$ that {\it simultaneously extend} to an outer automorphism of $F_n$.
+In \cite{gl:random} it was shown that when $N=1$ and $K_1$ is a ``random'' subgroup of $F_n$ then $Ext(F_n;\vec K)$ is trivial.
 The main theorem in this section is:

-\begin{thm} $Ext(F_n,\vec K)$ is commensurable to a finite product of generalized McCool groups.
+\begin{thm} $Ext(F_n;\vec K)$ is commensurable to a finite product of generalized McCool groups.
 In particular, it is of type $\vf$. \end{thm}

 Recall that two groups are commensurable if they contain isomorphic finite index subgroups.
 If there is an epimorphism $G\to H$ with finite kernel, and if $G$ is residually finite, then $G$ and $H$ are commensurable.
 Finally, recall that $Out(F_n)$ (and hence any of its subgroups) is residually finite \cite{grossman}.